-SlingTV only has the licensing to offer on-demand and pause/fast-foward/rewind on a limited number of channels, and no way to record anything, so after the initial year we were ready for something different.
+As of this writing, SlingTV has an odd interface, and questionable customer service.
+They only have the licensing to offer on-demand and transport control (pause/fast-foward/rewind) on a limited number of channels.
+And there’s no way to record anything.
+After the first year, it’s fair to say we were ready to try something different—if only there were something different.
 Enter Playstation Vue.

-On the up side, Vue offers a cloud-based DVR service and a lot more channels for not much more money, and you can pause live on almost any channel.
-They include the Fox Sports regional channels in most areas, and the Vue login will work with almost all of the networks’ standalone streaming apps and channels.
+On the up side, Vue offers a cloud-based DVR service and a lot more channels.
+You can pause live on almost any channel, and they include the Fox Sports regional channels in most areas.
+The Vue login will work with almost all of the networks’ standalone streaming apps and channels.
 By comparison, SlingTV’s login only works with WatchESPN, at least as of this writing.

-On the down side, you’re limited to using Vue in a single location, although you can login with five different devices.
+On the down side, you’re limited to using Vue in a single location.
+You can login with five different devices though.
 With SlingTV, you can use it anywhere, but you can only have one device logged in at a time.
-Given a choice between the two, Vue’s model works out better for our situation.
+Vue’s model works out better for our situation.

-Vue’s cloud DVR has numerous bugs on several fronts.
-Sometimes it will record a second showing days later, instead of getting the first showing.
-You can’t set extra time for sports or other variable length programming.
-And sometimes a recording will just skip all over the place, rendering it useless.
+Vue’s cloud DVR has numerous bugs.
+Sometimes it will record a second showing days later instead of getting the first showing.
+You can’t set extra padded time for sports or other variable length programming.
+And often a recording will skip all over the place during playback, rendering it useless.

-The guide part of the interface uses a vertically scrolling grid, the exact opposite of the horizontally scrolling grid that everybody is used to.
-The small type is difficult to read, at least on the FireTV, and it takes a long time to scroll across the guide to get to what you’re looking for.
-It seems like they need to do more caching and look-ahead programming with it.
-Listing information is constantly reloading.
+The programming guide uses a vertically scrolling grid, the opposite of the standard horizontally scrolling grid that everybody is used to.
+The small type is difficult to read, at least on the FireTV.
+And it takes a long time to scroll to channels you’re looking for.
+They need to do more caching and look-ahead programming.
+Listings are constantly delayed while it’s reloading data.